Payger/woocommerce-gateway/README.txt

 The buyer will need to select the products again and go to cart and checkout page.

+= Is the stock restored if the order expires? =

+Order gets cancelled but the stock is not restored.
+As WooCommerce does not restores stock on cancellation we also don't do it.
+There are already some plugins to reduce stock upon cancellation.

+The buyer will need to select the products again and go to cart and checkout page.
 == Screenshots ==

 1. Payger API Keys Tab